chall32/chall32.github.io/_posts/2022-06-28-vsphere-compliance-with-vro.md

 - DISA STIG Benchmarks: [Here](https://public.cyber.mil/stigs/downloads/){:target="_blank"}
 {% include _toc.html %}
 ## Objectives
-Whilst vRealise Operations (vRO) can be integrated into VMware Cloud on AWS, Azure VMware Solution, Google Cloud VMware Engine as well as native Azure and AWS environments, in this post we shall address the hardening of a Software Defined Data Center on premises vSphere environment.
+Whilst vRealize Operations (vRO) can be integrated into VMware Cloud on AWS, Azure VMware Solution, Google Cloud VMware Engine as well as native Azure and AWS environments, in this post we shall address the hardening of a Software Defined Data Center on premises vSphere environment.

 In so doing, we shall be system hardening the following components that make up a vSphere environment: